Anschutz Entertainment Group

-The Anschutz Entertainment Group (AEG), also known as AEG Worldwide, is an American global sporting and music entertainment presenter and a subsidiary of The Anschutz Corporation.
+Anschutz Entertainment Group, Inc. (AEG), also known as AEG Worldwide, is an American global sporting and music entertainment presenter and a subsidiary of the Anschutz Corporation.
 It is the world's largest owner of sports teams and sports events.
 Under the AEG Presents brand, it is the world's second-largest presenter of live music and entertainment events, after Live Nation.
 AEG Presents was founded in 2002 as AEG Live.